 North Carolina Daily Fantasy Sports

 Daily fantasy sports (DFS) have become immensely popular over recent years, and in 2016 it was estimated that 5.6 million users spent over three-billion dollars on the activity.
-Since the beginning DFS has operated in a sort of grey area, neither legal nor illegal.
+Since the beginning, North Carolina daily fantasy betting has operated in a sort of grey area, neither legal nor illegal.
 However, according to the North Carolina Journal of Law and Technology, the state legislature officially ruled that there is enough skill involved in DFS that they feel daily fantasy contests do not qualify as illegal gambling.
 A bill has officially been introduced to regulate the activity in a legal matter.
-The bill however, has not made it on to the Legislature’s agenda.
-Below are the best and most popular North Carolina daily fantasy sports sites:
+The bill however, has not made it on to the Legislature’s agenda but overall, this specific type of gambling is not so permitted like the DFS in Idaho.
+That being said, below are the best and most popular North Carolina daily fantasy sports sites:

 - Our team closely monitors the developments of the state’s gambling laws and follow the activity of the North Carolina Department of Revenue.